 In Sean Melia's first feature film Hank Boyd is Dead, Sarah Walsh (Stefanie E. Frame, They're Out of Business) is a struggling actress who moved back home to care for her terminally ill father.
 As the film opens, she's working as a caterer at the post-funeral gathering for Hank Boyd, a quiet loner accused of a horrific crime who killed himself before going to trial.
 Sarah remembers Hank from high school as an unusual yet not particularly threatening young man, a feeling that gets reinforced when she overhears a conversation between Hank's brother, a local cop named David (David Christopher Wells, Broadway's The Coast of Utopia), and his partner Ray (Michael Hogan, Coffee and Cigarettes).
-With Hank's increasingly demented mother (Carole Monferdini) adding to the chaos and an obviously troubled sister, Aubrey (Liv Rooth, The Bleeder), seemingly torn between a fierce loyalty to her brother and constantly sabotaging him, Hank Boyd is Dead is a pitch black comedy that proves sometimes in cinema it's not about how much you have for your budget for who your friends are that can help make it all happen.
+With Hank's increasingly demented mother (Carole Monferdini) adding to the chaos and an obviously troubled sister, Aubrey (Liv Rooth, The Bleeder), seemingly torn between a fierce loyalty to her brother and constantly sabotaging him, Hank Boyd is Dead is a pitch black comedy that proves sometimes in cinema it's not about how much you have for your budget.

 Winner of Best Drama at the Atlanta Horror Film Festival and named a Platinum Award-winning film by Spotlight Horror, Hank Boyd is Dead was shot over the course of eight days in Melia's childhood hometown of Edison, New Jersey.
 Melia utilizes a cast comprised mostly of New York theater and television actors, including several past collaborators, a fact that may explain the ensemble cast's strong chemistry.